Rychłocice

 Rychłocice is a village in the administrative district of Gmina Konopnica, within Wieluń County, Łódź Voivodeship, in central Poland.
-It lies on the Warta River, approximately 4 km north of Konopnica, 25 km north-east of Wieluń, and 64 km south-west of the regional capital Łódź.

 History

 During the German invasion of Poland at the start of World War II, on 3 September 1939, it was the location of fierce fighting between Polish and German troops, and the bridge over the Warta River was bombed by the Luftwaffe.
 Afterwards the village was occupied by Germany until 1945.
 Eight troops of the Polish 72nd Infantry Regiment are buried at a local cemetery.